-- 3. Harassment: Verbal or physical conduct designed to threaten, intimidate, or coerce.
-Also, verbal taunting (including racial and ethnic slurs) which, in the employee's opinion, impairs his/her ability to perform his/her job. - 4.
+Harassment: Verbal or physical conduct designed to threaten, intimidate, or coerce.
+Also, verbal taunting (including racial and ethnic slurs) which, in the employee's opinion, impairs their ability to perform their job.

 Sexual Harassment: Unwelcome sexual advances for sexual favors, and other verbal or physical conduct of a sexual nature.
 Sexual harassment does not refer to behavior or occasional compliments of a socially acceptable nature.
 It refers to behavior that is unwelcome, that is personally offensive, that lowers moral and, therefore, interferes with work effectiveness.
 Sexual harassment may take different forms.
 One specific form is the demand for sexual favors.